Santa Chiara, Naples

 Santa Chiara is a religious complex in Naples, Italy, that includes the church of Santa Chiara, a monastery, tombs and an archeological museum.
 The basilica church of Santa Chiara faces Via Benedetto Croce, which is the easternmost leg of Via Spaccanapoli.
 The church façade of Santa Chiara is diagonally across from the church of Gesù Nuovo.

 Architecture

 The double monastic complex was built in 1313–1340 by Queen Sancha of Majorca and her husband King Robert of Naples, who is also buried in the complex.
-The original church was in Gotico Angioiano style, but was decorated in the 17th century in Baroque style by Domenico Antonio Vaccaro.
+The original church was in Gotico Angioino style, but was decorated in the 17th century in Baroque style by Domenico Antonio Vaccaro.
 After the edifice was partially destroyed by a fire after the Allied bombings during World War II, it was brought back to the alleged original state by a disputed restoration, which was completed in 1953.